 9. If you need to attach another document to the course’s briefcase repeat steps 3-10.

 In the example below, you can see that the briefcase document named "Example" is yet to be published, because there's a tag beside it that tells you so.

 10. You can remove briefcase documents at any time by interacting with the 'trash can' icon beside each document title.

 11. Learners will now have access to the published Briefcase documents.

-You can also enable Brain Boost for this courses through this tab.
+You can also enable Brain Boost for these courses through this tab.
 All you would have to do is click on 'Boost Slides'

-Note: Brain Boost feature is only available for users in Pro Plans.
+Note: The Brain Boost feature is only available for users in Pro Plans.